daangeijs/daangeijs.nl/content/posts/umami-netlify/index.md

 {{< figure src="3.png" >}}
 4. **Database Setup**: Navigate to the browser using assigned-static-IP-address:12322 or simply input the IP address.
 This will take you to a dashboard where you can select Adminer.
 Use Adminer to log in with PostgreSQL credentials.
 Create a table named `umami`.
 {{< figure src="5.png" >}}
 5. **Port forwarding** Make sure you don't forget to enable port forwarding (5432) to the IP address of your running Postgres container.
 Ofcourse, this completely depends on your network setup.
+Keep in mind that exposing a port does come with security vulnerabilities.
+If you have an Ubiquiti router [you can read this article]( {{< relref "ubiquiti-vlan" >}}) for more information on how to set this up in a more safe way.

 ## Deploying Umami on Netlify